Unveiling the Ionized and Neutral ISM at z > 10 : The Origin of [O III] /[C II] Ratios from a Sub-parsec Resolution Radiative Transfer Simulation: Results

 Within the 100 pc scale star-forming cloud, we identify two central cavities enclosed by dense gas with $n_{\mathrm{H}}\simeq500\;\mathrm{cm^{-3}}$ (panel (a)).
 The cavities are fully ionized (panel (a)) and correlated with metallicity enhancement (panel (d)), implying that they are driven by SNe.
 Cells with an apparent ionized fraction of $y(\mathrm{H}^+)\simeq0.5$ arise from projection effects.
 In the slice maps presented in Appendix \ref{sec:slice}, $y(\mathrm{H}^+)$ is almost exclusively either 1 or 0.
 Panel (g) confirms that the gas surrounding the cavities is neutral.
 This dense cloud is gravitationally unstable and is collapsing to form stars.

 While SNe occur in the center, some stellar clusters remain bound \citep{Garcia:2023,Garcia:2025}.
 Panel~(d) presents the surface stellar mass density, which peaks at $\Sigma_{\ast} \sim 3\times 10^3~M_{\odot}~\mathrm{pc}^{-2}$.
-The distribution of stellar clusters and their high surface density are interestingly consistent with the recently observed stellar clusters at $z \gtrsim 6$ \citep{Vanzella:2023_sunrise_arc,Welch:2023, Bradley:2024, Mowla:2024}, while \citet{Adamo:2024} reported 1 dex-larger surface density.
+The clumpy distribution of stellar clusters and their high surface density are interestingly consistent with the recently observed stellar clusters at $z \gtrsim 6$ \citep{Vanzella:2023_sunrise_arc,Welch:2023, Bradley:2024, Mowla:2024, Adamo:2024}, and other recent simulation results of stellar cluster formation at $z > 6$ \citep{Calura:2025, Pascale:2025}.

-The tempetaure map in panel (e) shows that the galaxy central regions have temperature of $2\times 10^4\, {\rm K}$ due to the photoionization heating by EUV photons from massive stars.
+The temperature map in panel (e) shows that the galaxy central regions have a temperature of $2\times 10^4\, {\rm K}$ due to the photoionization heating by EUV photons from massive stars.
 We observe some regions with higher temperatures of $T \gtrsim 5 \times 10^5 \, {\rm K}$ as a result of SN explosions, where the temperature can initially reach $T\sim 10^8\, {\rm K}$.
 Both photoionized regions and collisionally-ionized SN bubbles can contribute to ionization, but the recombination time is usually longer than the cooling time, making long-lived ionized regions \citep{Hartley_Ricotti:2016}.
 Outside of the ionizing bubbles, the neutral gas maintains a warm temperature of $T\sim (5-8)\times10^3\, {\rm K}$.
 This is because the strong FUV radiation penetrating beyond the ionized bubbles, with $G/G_0 \sim 10^3$ (corresponding to $J_{21} \sim 10^4$), almost completely suppresses ${\rm H_2}$ cooling in the low-metallicity environments (a few $\times 10^{-3} Z_\odot$; panel (h)), making Lyman-alpha cooling the dominant process (\citealp{Omukai:2008}; \citetalias{Sugimura:2024}, also see Figure \ref{fig:rho_T}).
 Such high-FUV radiation is also inferred from the latest high-z ($z >6$) observations \citep{Fudamoto:2025}.

 The UV radiation emitted by these stars creates ionized regions that are highly anisotropic and inhomogeneous, as shown by the maps of the ionization fraction (panel~(c)) and the ionization parameter (panel~(f)).
 There are ionizing bubbles in the center with $\sim$~100~pc scale and the ionization parameter peaks in the bubbles with \(\log U_{\rm ion} \sim -1\), which are co-located with recent star-formation events.